Answer:

 Picture Presets

 First of all, after opening your TV settings, you should either select ‘User Mode’/’Custom’ preset or ‘Movie’/’Cinema’ preset.
 The latter usually has the best color settings right out of the box, which is why we recommend it.
-Modern TVs also have a ‘Filmmaker’ mode, which usually offers the most accurate settings out of the box.
+These include proper color accuracy, color temperature (6500K) and gamma.

 Image Manipulation Features

-TV features such as Framerate Interpolation (Soap Opera effect) and Black Frame Insertion, implement additional frames generated by the TV’s processor to increase motion clarity.
+TV features, such as Framerate Interpolation (Soap Opera effect) and Black Frame Insertion, implement additional frames generated by the TV’s processor to increase motion clarity.

 However, unless you are watching sports or playing fast-paced games, these features have negative effects on image quality.